deepanshs/csdmpy/docs/examples/1D{1}-datasets/1D{1}-datasets.rst

     >>> NMR_data.tags
     ['13C', 'NMR', 'spectrum', 'ethanol', 'Bloch decay']

-Unlike the previous example, the data structure of the NMR measurement shows a complex valued dependent variable where the values are
+Unlike the previous example, the data structure of the NMR measurement is a complex-valued dependent variable where the values are

 .. doctest::